Why Diffusion, Not Invention, Determines Who Leads in the Age of Transformative Technologies

 China has edged over a demographic precipice: Its population has begun to shrink.
 United Nations data published on Monday showed that the long-anticipated tipping point came in the first half of the year; it’s a significant moment for a country whose large population helped transform it into a manufacturing powerhouse

 This visual from visual capitalist looks at global economies between now and 2036.
 It tracks the shift in economic power across the years, dating back to 2006.
 This article provides color commentary.
-Below the visual is a chart projecting the top ten economies in 2031.
+The visuals are charts projecting the top ten economies in 2031.
 The economic domain is one of our convergence areas, with the changing economic landscape contributing to our uncertain environment.
 In rehearsing the future, this domain is a critical area of focus.
 What are the implications to the future if the visual accurately depicts economic power shifts?

 In truth, experts are merely guessing at what will happen over the coming year.
 In 2020, almost nobody had a pandemic on their bingo card.
 In 2021, NFTs completely flew under the radar of experts, and nobody saw a container ship get lodged in the Suez Canal in their crystal ball.